 When the Sound Bullet’s battery is completely out of charge (device’s functionalities turn off and LED flashes white 6 times every 2 seconds) then it’s time to recharge the Sound Bullet.

-Simply plug the Micro-USB charger into the side port and the LED next to it will turn red.
+Simply plug the USB-C charger into the side port and the LED next to it will turn red.
 When the red LED turns off the battery is fully charged, unplug it and you’re good test some bad-ass lines!

 - When the Sound Bullet’s internal battery is at 20% of its capacity the function LED on the top face will flash 3 times every 6 seconds, it’s time to find your charger.